Eric-G-Romano/Mortgage-Loan-Denial-Classification/README.md

-├── README.md                                   < The top-level README for reviewers of this project ├── Mortgage_Loan_Denial_Classification.ipynb   < Narrative documentation of analysis in Jupyter notebook ├── Mortgage_Loan_Denial_Classification.pdf     < PDF version of project presentation
+├── README.md                                   < The top-level README for reviewers of this project ├── Mortgage_Loan_Denial_Classification.ipynb   < Narrative documentation of analysis in Jupyter notebook ├── Mortgage_Loan_Denial_Classification_ppt.pdf     < PDF version of project presentation
 ├── Mortgage_Loan_Denial_Classification.pdf     < PDF version of Jupyter notebook
 ├── data                                        < CSV file used for this project ├── image                                       < Visualizations generated for analysis